Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Contact your VPN provider's customer service if you can't solve the problem.
 A representative should be able to help you with specific issues.

-Do VPNs Work on Phones?
+What Devices Do VPNs Work On?

 VPNs also work on a variety of other devices.
 For example, you can download a VPN onto your desktop PC or Mac or as a browser extension.
 You can even install some VPNs on devices like a tablet, smart TV, PlayStation 5 and Amazon Fire Stick.